Healthy Living|Prevention and Wellness|Staying Healthy

 Path to improved health

 CBD oil can be used by itself.
 It also can be added to other products, including pills and capsules, chewables, chocolate, or creams and gels.
-The amount of CBD oil found in these goods varies from product to product and maker to maker.
+The amount of cannabidiol oil found in these goods varies from product to product and maker to maker.

 On the federal level, the Drug Enforcement Administration and the Food and Drug Administration (FDA) both consider CBD in all forms illegal.
 There is one notable exception.
 In 2018, through the Farm Bill, the FDA approved the use of CBD oil in one prescription medicine.
 It is used to treat epilepsy as well as seizures from tuberous sclerosis complex.